-As great a risk as we assume travelling by car all year around, we know that risk is heightened during the winter.
+As great a risk as we assume travelling by car all year round, we know that risk is heightened during the winter.
 Roads are damp and icy, perhaps even turning into freezing rain and dangerous ‘black ice’ conditions.
-Trucks responsible for sanding and / or salting in your area may be overburdened and slow to respond.
+Trucks responsible for sanding and/or salting in your area may be overburdened and slow to respond.
 What’s more, if precipitation is actively falling, it is sure to reduce visibility for all drivers, not just you.
 When conditions are extremely poor, emergency vehicles may also be slower to respond in the event of an accident.

 Prevention should always be your first strategy.
 Take advantage of the following tips:

-- Reduce your speed - taking back roads and driving under 80 kilometers an hour dramatically increases your chances of avoiding a car crash due to poor conditions
+- Reduce your speed - taking back roads and driving under 80 kilometres an hour dramatically increases your chances of avoiding a car crash due to poor conditions

 - Break early and break often